jacopofar/blocking-dialog-box/README.md

 This project contains custom node types to easily implement a dialogue system with input and choices in __Godot 3.2__.

-It's designed to work with mouse, keyboard and multitouch, and in HTML5 deployments
+It's designed to work with mouse, keyboard and multitouch, and in HTML5 deployments.

 Features: